 We can help you define your needs and understand what to look for.

-Five important factors to consider when choosing a stakeholder information management system
+Take a look at these 5 important factors when choosing a stakeholder information management system:

 Does the stakeholder management program need to integrate with any other software you are using in order to be effective?
-For example, ensuring integration with your email and database systems is important.
+For example, ensuring integration with your email and database systems is essential.

 3. Software-as-a-Service (SaaS) vs. onsite servers

 There are advantages to both systems, but SaaS offers lower start-up costs and makes it easier to collaborate with consultants and other business partners.